 Some will argue that music is far more involved than baseball, but that (debatable) idea is little reason to throw our hands in the air.
 MITA and other new technologies are creating opportunities to educate the listener mid-listen, and we ought to be embracing them.

 Another difference between the baseball world and the “serious” music world is that most baseball broadcasts can afford personnel dedicated solely to commentary.
 Many of the contexts in which our music graduates will be performing, however, won’t provide such a luxury.

 If we therefore begin in courses throughout the music curriculum, starting with introductory history, to cultivate graduates who are not only Ted Williamses but also Tim McCarvers—i.e. demand that students become, in addition to talented performers, informed musical ambassadors—we will open more listeners in the general public to a depth of musical memory and experience that will rival my own love affair with baseball.

 What do you think about teaching in baseball vs. music?
 Are there other ways we might insert natural learning opportunities in music presentations?
 Let me know in the comments below.

-Visit our What Is MITA page here to learn how MITA blends music with written commentary and other media in ways that enrich the learning experience.
+Learn how MITA blends music with written commentary and other media in ways that enrich the learning experience.

 Robert Freeman is ArtsInteractive’s senior educational liaison and the author of the acclaimed The Crisis of Classical Music in America (2014).
 As a dean (now retired), he directed three of the nation’s leading music schools: the Eastman School of Music (1972-96), New England Conservatory (1996-99), and the College of Fine Arts of the University of Texas at Austin (1999-2006).